Manishearth/manishearth.github.io/source/drafts/fraud.md

 But why did these heuristics work?

 Some of these heuristics are proxies for cost.
 Fluent, personalized writing means a real person, and a scammer working thousands of marks may not have the time to spend on that.
-A strong web presence can be faked, and that takes a ton of work.
-You didn't think a scammer would be likely to spend that much effort solely on *you*, and that builds these heuristics.
+A strong web presence can be faked, but that takes a ton of work.
+You didn't think a scammer would be likely to spend that much effort solely on *you*, and that informed your adoption of these heuristics.

 Other heuristics are measures of capability.
 A scammer wouldn't previously be able to impersonate a family member on a phone call.
 If you met a person on a video call, they would be real, and likely identifiable to the police if it came to that.